18th Annual GC Student Research Conference

 Institutional Review Board (IRB)

-Georgia College & State University faculty, students, and researchers are required to follow all guidelines specified by the Department of Health and Human Services (DHHS) policy on Protection of Human Subjects (Title 45 CFR, Part 46, revised June 18, 1991) and the Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research April 18, 1979) in all research activities requiring human subjects.
+Georgia College faculty, students and researchers are required to follow all guidelines specified by the Department of Health and Human Services (DHHS) policy on Protection of Human Subjects (Title 45 CFR, Part 46, revised June 18, 1991) and the Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research April 18, 1979) in all research activities requiring human subjects.
 This includes all projects regardless of whether the funding is internal or external.
 All research projects involving human subjects will be reviewed and monitored by the Institutional Review Board (IRB) in accordance with the above mentioned policies.
 Strict adherence to all regulations is required by law.

 Link to IRB Information